 Future Startup: How do you stay productive as a founder?
 How do you start your day and ensure that you accomplish what you set out to accomplish?

-Ahmed Humayun Murshed: You set your goal in short-term, mid-term, and long-term.
-When you have goals for different time frames, you always know what should be your next course of action for the next 3 months, you then breakdown your 3 months goals into monthly goals and then into daily action items.
+Ahmed Humayun Murshed: You set your goal in the short-term, mid-term, and long-term.
+When you have goals for different time frames, you always know what should be your next course of action for the next 3 months, you then break down your 3 months' goals into monthly goals and then into daily action items.
 This is how we work each day to maximize the highest possible output.